 Tiffen McAlister, Greater New Orleans Fair Housing Action Center, United States (Louisiana) (Gallatin, BA)

-Nahal Mottaghian, The Feminist School, Iran (Gallatin, MA)
+Nahal Mottaghian, Iran (Gallatin, MA)

 Katie Mulkowsky, INTA (International Urban Development Association), France (Gallatin, BA)